bneukom/UnrealSnow/README.md

 # Unreal Terrain Snow Simulation
 Snow simulation for large terrains which runs in real-time on the GPU.
 The simulation is based on the paper [Geospecific rendering of alpine terrain](https://www.cs.utah.edu/~thompson/publications/Premoze:1999:GRA.pdf) by Simon Premoze et al. with several changes.

-There are two implementations available of the simulation.
+There are two implementations of the simulation available.
 The GPU implementation which uses a Compute Shader and an implementation which runs on the CPU.
-The simulations write the amount of snow into a texture which is then used by the Landscape rendering Blueprint.
+The simulations write the amount of snow into a texture which is then used by the landscape rendering Blueprint.

 # How to Use